NithilaSaravanan/LogReg-NavBay-scratch/README.md

 ### Abstract from the report

-In this project, the performance of two Machine Learning (ML) algorithms, namely Logistic Regression (LR) and Gaussian Naive Bayes(GNB) was investigated on four benchmark datasets.
+The performance of two Machine Learning (ML) algorithms, namely Logistic Regression (LR) and Gaussian Naive Bayes(GNB) was investigated on four benchmark datasets.
 The data was preprocessed where missing or irrelevant variables were removed and certain datasets were normalized